 In fact, if you want to learn the market’s expected inflation rate, you can look at the difference between the yield of an RRB and the yield of a conventional bond of the same maturity.
 As of February 27, the Bank of Canada lists the current yield on benchmark long-term bonds as 2.53%, while the yield on benchmark RRBs is 0.52%.
 That suggests the market’s best forecast for inflation is just over 2%.

 Time to get real

 The primary role of RRBs in a portfolio, then, is inflation protection.
 Investors often consider gold, commodities, real estate and dividend stocks as inflation hedges, and these asset classes may indeed offer some protection.
-But no asset class is more highly correlated with inflation than real return bonds.
+But no asset class is more directly tied to the inflation rate than real return bonds.
 If you hold an RRB to maturity, your principal is guaranteed to maintain its purchasing power.

 RRBs also play an important diversification role, since they are not highly correlated with equities, real estate, or even traditional bonds.

 However, like all asset classes, real-return bonds are exposed to several risks, and investors need to understand these so they’re not surprised when the asset class performs poorly, as it has in the past year or so.

 First, the average term to maturity of the DEX Real Return Bond Index is over 20 years, and the average duration is about 16.
 This makes RRBs vulnerable to rising interest rates.
 If long-term rates rise just half a percentage point, a fund such as XRB can be expected to decline about 8%.
 Long-term yields are currently about 20 basis points higher than they were last May, which explains a good part of this ETF’s recent price drop.